antonioIannotta/LSS-documentation/docs/design.md

 * **entity** package contains serializable data classes that implement user entities (User, UserInfo and UserCredentials).
 * **use_cases** package contains an interfaace that describe the behaviour of all the use cases.
 * **interface_adapter** package contains a class UserInterfaceAdapter that implements the use cases.
 It also includes two submodules: a model package and a utils package.
-The model subpackage contains data classes that define the request/response body structure that should be used from the framework layer.
+The model subpackage contains data classes that define the request/response body structure that should be used by the framework layer.
 The utils subpackage contains utility functions such as email sender method and jwt handler methods (generation and validation).

 ##### Parking Slot
-In order to talk about the implementation of the parking slot operations inside the submodule **parking-slot** is important to keep together implementation and clean architecture.
+In order to talk about the implementation of the parking slot operations inside the submodule **parking-slot** it is important to keep together implementation and clean architecture.
 The clean architecture previously presented is composed of four layers.
-The three inner layers (entity, use cases and interface adapter) correspond to three packages into the **parking-slot** submodule.
+The three inner layers (entity, use cases, and interface adapter) correspond to three packages in the **parking-slot** submodule.
 The fourth layer (framework) is outside this module by the moment it is common to both **parking-slot** and **user** submodules.
-In the following are reported more specifically the element that fill any of the three layers of the **parking-slot** submodule:
+We now report more specifically the elements that fill any of the three layers of the **parking-slot** submodule:
-* **entity**: in this package there are all those entities that are the domain basis for the parking-slot subproject.
+* **entity**: in this package, there are all those entities that are the domain basis for the parking-slot subproject.
 These core entities are:
  - **Position**: represents a single position expressed as latitude-longitude coordinates.
 This entity is helpful because it provides the exact location for each parking slot.
-    - **Center**: represents the area around the which the user is interested about the status of the parking slots.
+ - **Center**: represents the area around which the user is interested in the status of the parking slots.
-    - **StopEnd**: represents the end stop setted or incremented for a certain parking slot.
+ - **StopEnd**: represents the end stop set or incremented for a certain parking slot.
-    - **ParkingSlot**: represents a single parking slot with its properties: the status (either occupied or not), the position expressed as latitude and longitude, the end stop time and the identifier (that is unique for each parking slot)
+ - **ParkingSlot**: represents a single parking slot with its properties: the status (either occupied or not), the position expressed as latitude and longitude, the end stop time, and the identifier (that is unique for each parking slot)
-    All these entities are modelled as **Kotlin** classes.
-This choise derived by the consideration about the possible inheritance of these classes.
-By the moment these entities could be subjected to inheritance in future uses and future development of the domain the choise has been to model them as classes.
+ All these entities are modeled as **Kotlin** classes.
+This choice is derived from the consideration of the possible inheritance of these classes.
+By the moment these entities could be subjected to inheritance in future uses and future development of the domain the choice has been to model them as classes.

-* **use_cases**: in this package are reported the use cases, representing the second layer of the clean architecture previosuly presentend.
-Remaining on the implementation side the use cases have been represented as method of an interface to be implemented by the interface adapter.
-This is because the interface adapted is in charge to implement the methods translating into it the framwework requests.
+* **use_cases**: in this package are reported the use cases, representing the second layer of the clean architecture previously presented.
+Remaining on the implementation side the use cases have been represented as methods of an interface to be implemented by the interface adapter.
+This is because the interface adapted is in charge to implement the methods translating into it the framework requests.

-* **interface_adapter**: this package contains a class, **InterfaceAdapter**, that receives as constuctor parameter a collection of the MongoDB database, in this case.
-This class implements the UseCases interface and provide the results that are used into the framework package to provide the responds to the incoming requests from the client.
-It's important to notice how, implementing the Interface adapter in this way, the use cases remains independent from it and, in case of change of the Database, will only be necessary to change the constructor argument and some operation inside this class.
-This solution has been thought to be aligned to the SoC principle and, furthermore, to be coherent with the previous domain analysis.
+* **interface_adapter**: this package contains a class, **InterfaceAdapter**, that receives as a constructor parameter a collection of the MongoDB database, in this case.
+This class implements the UseCases interface and provides the results that are used in the framework package to provide the responses to the incoming requests from the client.
+It's important to notice how implementing the Interface adapter in this way, the use cases remain independent from it and, in case of a change of the Database, will only be necessary to change the constructor argument and some operations inside this class.
+This solution has been thought to be aligned with the SoC principle and, furthermore, to be coherent with the previous domain analysis.

 ### Frontend
 The frontend follows the Clean Architecture pattern.